ros-navigation/docs.nav2.org/tutorials/docs/writing_new_nav2controller_plugin.rst

   costmap_ = costmap_ros->getCostmap();
   global_frame_ = costmap_ros->getGlobalFrameID();

-The passed in arguments are stores in member variables so that hey can be used at a later stage if needed.
+The passed in arguments are stored in member variables so that hey can be used at a later stage if needed.

 .. code-block:: c++

   nav2_util::declare_parameter_if_not_declared(node_, plugin_name_ + ".desired_linear_vel",rclcpp::ParameterValue(0.2));

 ``declare_parameter_if_not_declared`` is used to declare a ROS parameters for that node (if it hasn't been declared previously) using the specified name and sets the default value.
 Here, we prepend the mapped plugin name to the parameter like this ``plugin_name_ + ".desired_linear_vel"``.
-This is done as Navigation2 allows ,loading multiple controllers, so to prevent parameter name collisions across different controllers we refer to our parameters in the following format ``<mapped_name_of_plugin>.<name_of_parameter>``.
+This is done as Navigation2 allows loading multiple controllers, so to prevent parameter name collisions across different controllers we refer to our parameters in the following format ``<mapped_name_of_plugin>.<name_of_parameter>``.

 .. code-block:: c++